Summer Institute for Islamic Studies

 - Take courses in Islamic Studies for credit at the graduate or undergraduate level

 Course Format & Location

-Our faculty for Islamic Studies includes five doctorates and nearly 300 years of field experience in Muslim countries.
+Our faculty for Islamic Studies includes doctorates and nearly 300 years of field experience in Muslim countries.
 Guest lecturers will also be invited to teach.

 Islamic Studies Concentration

 A concentration can be completed within the following AGTS degree programs by taking four courses (12 credits) in Islamic studies.

 Courses are three credits each.
 Two courses can be taken each week.
 A brief summary of the basic beliefs and practices of orthodox Islam will be given in the first lecture of each course.
 Each student should prepare the pre-class work in order to make class time more valuable.
 The course syllabi will be listed on-line at the AGTS website: Here